denis-hrebeniuk/encrypt-decrypt-file/readme.md

 ## Usage

 To encrypt file you just need to specify file, encryption password, output file.
-Use `node . --help` to get all commands.
+Use `node . --help` to get all options.

 > Encryption example
 ```